Tumiz/CodeLink/README.md

 CodeLink should be able to generate executable file or script, which can be run on target machine.
 Tip: Source code is in a CodeBlocks project.

+To take advantage of QT chart and QT 3D, future work will depended on QT.
+All functions in this project will be rewritten in its QT version.

 It is a big idea, I need more people to help me to realize it.

 ![github](https://github.com/Tumiz/CodeLink/raw/master/sample.PNG)